tx00100xt/SE1-TFE-JumpFUN/README.md

 cd SE1-TFE-JumpFUN/Sources
 bash build-linux64.sh                      # use build-linux32.sh for 32-bits
 ```
-After that , libraries will be collected in the Mods and (x32 or x64) directory.
+After that , libraries will be collected in the Mods directory.
 Copy them to:
 SeriousSamClassic/SamTFE/Mods/JumpFUN/Bin, SeriousSamClassic/SamTFE/Mods/JumpFUNHD/Bin folder.